Rapid Intervention Battalion

-The Rapid Intervention Battalion (Bataillon d'Intervention Rapide, or BIR) is an elite military force and an army combat unit of the Cameroonian Armed Forces.
+The Rapid Intervention Battalion (Bataillon d'Intervention Rapide, or BIR) is an elite military and army combat unit of the Cameroonian Armed Forces.

-The unit is supported by the United States, reports directly to the president of Cameroon, and has played a large part in the Cameroonian and regional war against Boko Haram.
-The unit has also been accused of torturing and killing detainees at a number of its bases in northern Cameroon and in Nigeria.
+The unit is supported by the United States and Israel, reports directly to the president of Cameroon, and has played a large part in the Cameroonian and regional war against Boko Haram.
+A part of the BIR's objectives includes controlling the illegal circulation of arms.
+The BIR has also been cited by poachers and ivory traders as a threat to illegal trade in animal goods.